Tableau

 - Have the API gateway.
 By default it is the URL you use to access Tableau.

-Clients using Tableau Server version < 2019.3 will not have lineage to tables available.
+- Use Tableau Server version 2019.3 or later.
+Older versions won't have lineage to tables available.

 For Tableau on-premises, both Catalog managed and client managed work.

-If you have MFA enabled for your account, you will need to use the Tableau personal access token (PAT) option.
+If you have MFA enabled for your account, you'll need to use the Tableau personal access token PAT option.

 - For instances on app.us.castordoc.com: